Cycling Towne Pass West

-This is one of the more scenic (along with Dantes View) Death Valley climbs.
-The first 1.5 miles of the climb are mild but miles 1.5-5.25 average 7.9% (there is a mile stretch from about mile 4.25 to 5.25 that averages 9.7%).
-The start of the climb is pure Death Valley - what seems to be an endless stretch of straight, flat pavement in front of us (but it's not flat!).
+Along with Dantes View, Towne Pass West is one of the more scenic Death Valley climbs.
+The first 1.5 miles of the climb are mild, but miles 1.5-5.25 average 7.9%, with a one mile stretch from about mile 4.25 to 5.25 that averages 9.7%.
+The start of the climb is pure Death Valley: what seems to be an endless stretch of straight, flat pavement is all that lies in front of us...but don’t be fooled, it's not flat!

 Riding from Panamint towards start of Towne Pass West climb.